at16k/at16k/README.md

 # Acknowledgements

-TFRC Tensorflow Research Cloud program for cloud TPU hours.
+We would like to thank [Google TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) program for providing access to cloud TPUs.